ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Watertown republican._](https://chroniclingamerica.loc.gov/lccn/sn85033295/1877-04-04/ed-1/seq-3)

 #### 1877-04-04 &middot; Watertown, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

-to breed grades,
-and to have grades of different breeds
-in the same dairy.
-The Ayreshire,
-Holstein, or the Short Horns crossed,
-make good dairy cows; and a cross on
-Jerseys makes cows of great value.

-Everlasting Fence Posts.
 A correspondept of the Western Ru­
 ral says:
 “ I discovered many years ago that